Bottle

 “You won’t”

-Not sharing contact information, a point of connection.
+What if we decided not to share contact information, a point of connection?
 What a way to live.
+Never knowing if the spark will rekindle.
 Maybe that’s the excitement to it.
-Not knowing if she’ll be there the next time I’m around.
+The not knowing.
+If the figure is there the next time around.

 It was a beautiful handwritten letter.
 Layer by layers of textured paper, that was rolled, tied with string, and tossed to the sea.
 A glass bottle never intended to be received…